-Colon polyps are growths on the lining of your colon or large intestine, part of your digestive tract.
+Colon polyps are growths on the lining of your colon or large intestine, which is part of your digestive tract.
 Most of them aren’t harmful.
 But some can turn into colon cancer over time.
 For that reason, your doctor needs to take out any colon polyps you have.

 What Causes Colon Polyps?